radiantlogic-v8/documentation-new/documentation/operations-guide/05-inter-cluster-management.md

 ## Migrating Configuration Changes Across Existing Environments

 It is recommended that you designate one data center as the primary.
-Therefore, you should setup your cluster/primary data center based on the recommended architectures described in the Deployment and Tuning Guide.
+Therefore, you should setup your cluster/primary data center based on the recommended architectures described in the [RadiantOne Deployment and Tuning Guide](/documentation/deployment-and-tuning-guide/07-deployment-architecture).
 Then, all configurations made at the primary data center are migrated to all other data centers.

 >[!note]
 >The steps described in this section would also be applicable to migrating changes from a development/QA environment to an existing/configured production environment.
 These steps are also applicable for migrating changes across RadiantOne deployed in a classic (active/active or active/passive) architecture.
 The source and the target RadiantOne versions must be the same.